KirillFrolov/obsidian/English/Some people prefer to live in a house, while others feel that there are more advantages to living in an apartment.md

 While some individuals are of the opinion that living in a house is more beneficial, others prefer to live in an apartment.
 Both options have their pros and cons and definitely depends on  various factors such as lifestyle and personal preferences.
 The following essay will discuss them both in detail.

-On the one hand, living in a house has a lot of benefits, especially for families with a children.
+On the one hand, living in a house has a lot of benefits compared to apartments, especially for families with a children.
 Houses typically have lager living areas, additional rooms and outdoor space like backyards.
 This provide an opportunity for children to have their own space to play or even playground.
+More

 closed private backyard  supervision through the window